joshuaeckroth/csss-2017-website/course-material/schedule.md

 - Overview of domain name system (DNS)
 - Python programming to use DNS and create our own mini-DNS

-## Day 3: June 14
+## Day 3: June 14 (Wed)

 Before lunch:

-- Overview of encryption, public/private key pairs, and HTTPS/SSL
+- Overview of encryption and hashing
-- Python programming to encrypt/decrypt data
+- Python programming to encrypt/decrypt and hash messages
+- Overview of password cracking
+- Demo of password cracking with hashcat

 After lunch:

-- Overview of password cracking
+- Overview of public/private key pairs, PGP/GnuPG, and HTTPS/SSL
-- Demo of password cracking
-- Python programming for password cracking
+- Key signing party!

 ## Day 4: June 15

 Before lunch:

-- Password cracking competition
-- Python programming for a secure chat program
+- Python programming to create a password manager

-After lunch:

 - Overview of ports and port scanning
+- Python programming to create a port scanner
 - Demo of port scanning
-- Overview of firewalls
+- Demo of Metasploit

+After lunch:

+- Python programming to create a web server
-- Tour of Stetson IT servers
+- Tour of Stetson IT operations center

 ## Day 5: June 16

 Before lunch:

+- Python programming for a BBS web server
 - Overview of proxies
 - Overview of Tor and "the dark web"
+- Python programming to use Tor
 - Ethics discussion

 After lunch: